Southampton, United Kingdom

 The state-of-the-art facilities and supportive environment at the University offer a unique and exciting experience for students.
 The University has five campuses in Southampton and the School of Art in Winchester.
 Southampton is just over an hour from Central London, and students have the opportunity to learn and work in a place surrounded by areas of natural beauty.

 The University offers tremendous support to international students and has a tradition of welcoming students from all over the world to their ever-growing community of international graduates.

 Southampton offers a safe, diverse and multi-cultural environment for international students.
 Students at the University of Southampton can avail of a huge range of facilities and services on campus.

 There are several eat outs at the University campus.
-Right from the The Bridge, which offers students a sumptuous lunch, to Food on the Go where students can just grab a quick sandwich, there are numerous places that cater to the different tastes and needs of students.
+Right from the The Bridge, which offers students a sumptuous lunch, to the SUSU Cafe, where students can just grab a quick sandwich, there are numerous places that cater to the different tastes and needs of students.

 Southampton, being a truly multi faith University, offers religious facilities and caters to students belonging to different faiths.

 The <a href=" http://www.susu.org/">Southampton University Students Union</a> (SUSU) is the place where students can get together to have fun and make new friends from all over the world.
 There are more than 200 sporting and social clubs and societies for students to choose from.

 For the artistically inclined, Highfield campus hosts three internationally celebrated arts venues - the Nuffield Theatre, the Turner Sims Concert Hall and the John Hansard Gallery.
 These run programmes of classics, revivals, new theatre and studio performances besides conducting exhibitions that include painting, video and installations.